Structural Defects In Logan

 Examples of major structural defects include loose balustrades and rails, termite damage found in walls, unstable treads on steps as well as excessive rust in the roofing and gutters.

-These major defects present safety issues that that threaten the safety of residents and visitors.
+These major defects present safety issues that threaten the safety of residents and visitors.

 These present no immediate danger to residents or visitors.

-What to do if you suspect structural defects?
+What to do if your Logan home has structural defects

 If you suspect your home has structural defects, you should consult with a qualified building inspector.